Miguel2597/twitch-clip-vod-sync/README.md

 ```

 ## Chrome extension
-This app is also available as a chrome extension that provides a UI to make the above request.
+This app is also available as a chrome extension.
+Get the extension [here](https://chrome.google.com/webstore/detail/twitch-clipvod-sync/iolfhmhipbbpacmhhffkjelgkadnffid).

 ![extension](chrome-extension/images/extension.gif)